Manuel Estiarte

-Manel Estiarte Duocastella (born October 26, 1961, in Manresa) is a Spanish former water polo player born in Manresa, a municipality in Barcelona, Spain.
-He is currently a member of Pep Guardiola's technical staff at Manchester City.
-He is usually considered one of the two greatest water poloists of all time.
+Manel Estiarte Duocastella (born October 26, 1961, in Manresa) is a Spanish football coach and former water polo player.
+He is usually considered one of the two greatest water polo players of all time.

-Career
+He has been a member of Pep Guardiola's technical staff at Barcelona, Bayern Munich and Manchester City.

+Water polo career

 National team

-Estiarte played for the national team for 23 years (between 1977 and 2000) and captained the side for 20 years.
+Estiarte was born in Manresa, a municipality in Barcelona, Spain.
+He played for the national team for 23 years (between 1977 and 2000) and captained the side for 20 years.
 He made 580 appearances, and scored 1,561 goals.

 His first international appearance was as a 15-year-old at the 1977 European Aquatics Championships in Jönköping, Sweden.
 At 18 years old, he made his Olympic debut at the 1980 Moscow Games, where he was the leading goalscorer - a feat he repeated at the 1984 Los Angeles Olympic Games, the 1988 Seoul Olympic Games and (jointly with Tibor Benedek) at the 1992 Barcelona Olympic Games, with 21, 34, 27 and 22 goals, respectively.
 Estiarte holds the record for the most goals scored by a water polo player in Olympic history, with 127 goals.

 He has participated in six Olympic Games, all consecutively (Moscow 1980, Los Angeles 1984, Seoul 1988, Barcelona 1992, Atlanta 1996, and Sydney 2000).
 Estiarte is the second Spaniard to compete at six Olympic Games, after equestrian Luis Álvarez de Cervera.
 As of 2012, no other Spaniards have competed in six Olympics.

 Estiarte is the first water polo player to compete at six Olympic Games.
 (While there is a case for Welshman Paul Radmilovic to be recognized as such, one of his appearances was the 1906 Intercalated Games, which are not considered 'official'.)

 With the national squad, he reached the finals at the 1992 Barcelona Olympics on home soil.
 Estiarte converted a penalty 42 seconds from full-time to put Spain ahead, but nine seconds later Italy equalised and went on to win 9-8 in extra time.

 Four years later, he was part of the team that made up for this painful loss by winning gold in the 1996 Atlanta Olympics, defeating Croatia 7-5 in the final.

 He won the World Championship at Perth 1998 after finishing in second place at Perth 1991 and Rome 1994.

 At the 2000 Olympics in Sydney, he was given the honour to carry the national flag of Spain during the opening ceremony, becoming the 19th water polo player to be a flag bearer at the opening and closing ceremonies of the Olympics.
 Later he announced his retirement from the sport.